-There are other health conditions that can cause fatigue.
-“It could be an under-functioning thyroid, iron deficiency or anemia, digestive issues, Vitamin B-12 deficiency, Vitamin D deficiency, or hormonal imbalance,” she explains.
+There are also other health conditions that can cause fatigue.
+“It could be an under-functioning thyroid, iron deficiency or anaemia, digestive issues, Vitamin B-12 deficiency, Vitamin D deficiency, or hormonal imbalance”, she explains.

-Blood and urine testing are the main ways to find out.
+The best way to detect these is through blood and urine testing.
 Another option is a full thyroid panel.
-It would look at your TSH (thyroid-stimulating hormone), Free T-3 (triiodothyronine), Free T-4 (thyroxine) and your antibodies.
+It looks at your TSH (thyroid-stimulating hormone), Free T-3 (triiodothyronine), Free T-4 (thyroxine) and your antibodies.

-“Doing that full panel is very important to ruling out thyroid issues.
+“Doing that full panel is very important to rule out thyroid issues.
 Once we find out why you’re having fatigue and what’s the cause, we can really target our treatment.”

-For Saira, it’s crucial to understand when the insomnia started and what stage the patient is at.
-Treatment would look different for a woman who’s menopausal vs. a young woman suffering from stress, for example.
+Saira always asks about when insomnia started and what stage the patient is at.
+Treatment would look different for an older woman who’s menopausal vs. a young woman dealing with high-stress levels, for example.

 The first step?
 Ruling out nutrient deficiencies.
 She may also test for thyroid issues and blood sugar imbalances.
-“If blood sugar goes low, your body will use cortisol to make it rise which will increase insulin.”
+“If blood sugar goes low, your body will use cortisol to make it rise which will increase insulin,” she says.